blu3r4y/jku-room-search/README.md

     npm install
     npm run build

-For interactive builds, use
+During development, start a local webserver and trigger builds automatically with

+    npm run serve

+If you use your own local webserver, you can instead use

     npm run watch

-For the local development start a webserver in watch mode by entering

-    npm run serve

 ### Create the Index